 When do new companies start up?
+What is a healthy economy?
 Why is unemployment so high?
-What determines interest rates or inflation or stock prices?
+What determines interest rates, inflation, or stock prices?

-Economics answers questions like these.
-But economics is far broader than you might have guessed.
-Sure, we study inequality and exchange rates, but we also have classes on when and why people decide to get married and have children and on underground economies.
-And, have you ever wondered whether athletes are overpaid?
-We have a class on the Economics of Sports too!
+Economics answers questions like these, but economics is far broader than you might have guessed.
+Sure, we study inequality and exchange rates, but we also offer courses on when and why people decide to get married and underground economies.
+Have you ever wondered if athletes are overpaid?
+We offer a course on the Economics of Sports too!

-Economists develop theories to explain how the components of the economy like individual people, companies, and the government operate and interact with one another.
-We then gather data to estimate the relationships among the various aspects of the economy.
-Based on these analyses, economists predict how people and companies will respond to changes in policies and external forces.
+Economists develop theories to explain how components of the economy operate and interact with one another.
+They then gather data to understand the relationships among the various aspects of the economy.
+Based on these findings, economists predict how people and companies will respond to policy changes and external forces.
 These predictions, in turn, help guide private and public decision-makers to form appropriate policies.

-One of the best things about Economics is that the demand for economics majors is strong in the private sector and government.
-Economics is also great preparation for graduate school, whether you’re leaning toward business, law, public policy, or going on to become an economist yourself!
-And, if you’re still deciding, the flexibility Economics offers can help you keep your options open.
+One of the best things about economics is the high job demand in the private sector and government.
+Economics is great preparation for working in business, law, or non-profit, for graduate school, or becoming an economist yourself!
+If you’re still deciding, economics offers flexibility that can help you keep your options open.

-So explore our website and learn how Economics can be the ideal stepping stone for you!
+Explore our website to learn how economics could be the right fit for you!

 Islamic Banking and Finance with Travel to Malaysia